sagemath/trac_to_gh/Issue 1054.md

 # Issue 1054: add number fields documentation to the reference manual

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1054

 Original creator: was